Interoperable-data/RinfApplicationGuide/README.md

 # RinfApplicationGuide
-Repository for the browsable version of the technical parameters
+Repository for the browsable version of the technical parameters for the RING application guide.
+> [!NOTE]
+>  A release official version will be available in the [release section](https://github.com/Interoperable-data/RinfApplicationGuide/releases)

+The current visualisation is hosted [here]([https://github.com/Interoperable-data/RinfApplicationGuide/issues](https://linkedvocabs.org/data/era-ontology/3.1.0/appGuide/index-en.html))

+> [!WARNING]
+> The official link will be hosted in ERA domain.

 ## Issues